kayv297/DataPortfolioProject/SQL_Covid_Data_Exploration_Project/README.md

-Portfolio Project used data from https://ourworldindata.org/covid-deaths, file was too large to upload.
+This Project used data from https://ourworldindata.org/covid-deaths, file was too large to upload.

 After downloading the CSV file, separating them into two files, one for CovidDeaths, one for CovidVaccinations.